-Set the parity bit to match that of the other serial communications equipment used.
-The meter ignores the parity when receiving data, and sets the parity bit for outgoing data.
-If no parity is selected with 7-bit word length the meter transmits and receives data with 2 stop bits.
-(For example: 10 bit frame with mark parity)
+Set the parity bit to match that of the other serial communications equipment on the serial link.
+The unit ignores the parity when receiving data and sets the parity bit for outgoing data.
+If no parity is selected with 7 bit word length, an additional stop bit is used to force the frame size to 10 bits.
+Parity is automatically $\pi$ if dRtR is set for 8 bit.